parallel-fs-utils/fs-drift/README.md

 [Here is an example of what it provides you, within a design outline slide set](https://docs.google.com/presentation/d/e/2PACX-1vTikhrM2EKU8XjPlXLVB5jGANn-dHlBEkOBSpWKtdJGgTZprStJ32JC1A4d3l0bNb9jKgskuS7zv4Gi/pub?start=false&loop=false&delayms=3000&slide=id.g54df3732d5_1_0)

+The host where you initiate the fs-drift test from must have PyYAML package installed, either by RPM or pip3.
+For example:

+    # yum install -y python3-pyyaml

+or

+    # pip3 install pyaml

 For a list of options usable with this script, "./fs-drift.py -h" .

 To run it: ./fs-drift.py